 Extensibility: There are real examples of proprietary data format description languages that we use as our base of experience from which to derive standard DFDL.
 However, there are no examples of extensible format description languages.
 Therefore, while extensibility is desirable in DFDL, there is not yet a base of experience with extensibility from which to derive a standard.

 Rich Layering: Some formats require data to be described in multiple passes.
 Combining these into one DFDL schema requires very rich layering functionality.
-In these layers one element's value content becomes the representation of another element.
+In these layers one element's value becomes the representation of another element.
 DFDL V1.0 allows description of only a limited kind of layering.

 Related standards